Privacy Notice

 Can I have access to records about other people?

-You can only have access to records relating to other people if:
+You can only have access to records relating to other people if there is a lawful basis for this, for example:

-- You have parental responsibility for children under 16;
+- You have parental responsibility for the patient;

 - You are a representative of a deceased patient.